 Editor Carolyn Nichols founded the Loveswept imprint to focus on big-name authors.
 The contemporary category series ran from 1983 to 1999 for almost 1000 editions.
 Sandra Brown’s Heaven’s Price was the first book released.

-Specifically, this category series was different from the others of its time, as it had no strict adherence to tropes.
+Specifically, this category series differed from the others of its time, as it had no strict adherence to tropes.
 For one thing, the stories ranged from angsty to humorous.
 In addition, heroes could be billionaires, military men, bikers, scientists, or next-door neighbors.

 As a result, writers had a lot of leeway to create the stories they wanted.
-They only needed to stay within the 200-page limit and include a few warm to sensuous love scenes.
+They only needed to stay within the 200-page limit and include a few warm to sensual love scenes.

 It’s important to realize how talented the stable of Lovewept authors was, including names like Janet Evanovich, Sandra Brown, Iris Johansen, Suzanne Brockmann, and Kay Hooper.
 In time, many of these writers went on to achieve mainstream success.

 In 2011, Random House temporarily revived the Loveswept line as an e-book-only imprint.
-Random U.S. and Random House Group’s Transworld Publishers division collaborated to release several older Bantm works in the line as well as Lovewept books.
+Random U.S. and Random House Group’s Transworld Publishers division collaborated to release several older Bantm works in the line and Lovewept books.

 This Fierce Splendor by Iris Johansen was their first release.

-Unfortunately, this endeavor was, sadly, shortlived (likely due to the Random and Penguin merger in 2013).
+Unfortunately, this endeavor was short-lived (likely due to the Random and Penguin merger in 2013).
 The website for the e-book imprint, RomanceAtRandom.com, now redirects to the Random House homepage.